osgee/c9ssh/README.md

     $ mkdir ~/nat123
     $ tar -zxvf nat123linux.tar.gz -C ~/nat123

-if the file nat123linux.tar.gz can not work, you can directly get the project from <a href="https://github.com/osgee/c9ssh/">c9ssh</a>
+if the file nat123linux.tar.gz can not access, you can directly get the project from <a href="https://github.com/osgee/c9ssh/">c9ssh</a>

 	$ git clone https://github.com/osgee/c9ssh.git